 It's Not Me, It's You

 Then it occurred to me that it probably wasn’t the messages Samantha was sending that was causing the conflict, it was likely how the messages were being perceived.
-I asked about how similar messages were being received by the most well-respected members of her team.
+I asked about how similar messages she was sending were being received by the most well-respected members of her team.
 No issues.

 Samantha came to me looking for something she could do to fix the problem.
 However, we eventually realized this wasn’t a situation she could fix.
 Her colleague appeared to be so insecure that they would feel threatened by almost anything Samantha said or did and this resulted in defensive and unreasonable reactions towards her.